thomaspinckney3/cs4501/Project4.md

 #### Python decorator ####
 Suppose later your site has more services like `create_list` that requires the user to be authenticated.
 One option is to rewrite the authenticating code for each of the views.
-This violates the software engineering principle of [Don't Repeat Yourself][DRY].
+This violates the software engineering principle of <abbr title="Don't Repeat Yourself">DRY</abbr>.

-Don't worry, python has the idea of nested functions, which in turn powers the idea of a decorator.
+Before you begin to worry: Python has the idea of nested functions, which in turn powers the idea of a _decorator_.
 You can think of decorator as an on-the-fly modification to a function.
 In this case you may consider creating a decorator to authenticate the user.
 It should look something like as follows: